SoftwareAG/sagdevops-templates/templates/sag-db-sqlserver-103-and-lower/README.md

 db.type=sqlserver
 ```

-The properties are preset in `environments/sqlserver/env.properties` file and you can use them by poiting to the environment name.
-For example:
+The properties are pre-set in the `environments/sqlserver/env.properties` file and you can use them by pointing to the environment name, for example:

 ```bash
 CC_ENV=sqlserver ./provisionw sag-optimize-analysis